PracticeROM/gz-book/src/menus/watches/index.md

 icon.
 Press a watch file to bring up a list of all watches contained in that file.
 Press a watch to import it to your watch list.
 When you've imported all the watches you need, press **return** to go back to the watches menu.
-The format of watch files is described in the wiki,[here](./watchimportsyntax.html).
+The format of watch files is described in the wiki, [here](./importsyntax.html).

 # Premade Import Files